Course Info

 Aid Stations

 Whilst we do encourage you to bring your own water and food, Aid Stations will be provided in strategic locations.
-There will be an Aid Station at Matangi Road Transition.
+There will be an Aid Station Rochfort Road Transition.
 It will be well stocked with water and bananas/lollies.
 At the top of the 2 summits, you will also find water and bananas.
 Please bring sufficient water for yourself and treat our supplies as backup.
 No cups provided – better for the environment!

 Medical Attention